wonsunahn/CS1632_RentACat/README.md

 3. Return a cat
 4. Quit

 A cat which is out for rental cannot be rented and will not be listed until it has been returned.
-As part of this exercise, we will not charge money.
+We will not charge money for this exercise.

 ## Sample Output